‘Nature gives you the face you have at twenty. Life shapes the face you have at thirty. But at fifty you get the face you deserve.’ Coco Chanel

 2. Unprotected exposure to the sun

 It’s true that soaking up sunshine keeps our teeth and bones healthy by stimulating the production of vitamin D in the body.
 UV rays, however, destroy the fibres that keep skin looking firm and supple, which leads to signs of premature ageing including dry leathery skin, freckles, wrinkles and blotches.
 There are even more serious risks associated with sunbathing as exposure to ultraviolet light alters cellular DNA and other skin proteins thereby increasing the risk of developing skin cancer.
 If you are going out in the sun, make sure you slap on a hat and slather on SPF 30+ sunscreen to protect your skin from UV damage!
-For advise about how you can incorporate this into your everyday routine, check out our blog post on skincare.
+For advise about how you can incorporate this into your everyday routine, check out our skincare routines pages.

 If you smoke, you probably already know that you need to quit.
 Smoking causes mouth, throat and lung cancer as well as increasing your risk of heart disease.
 Need more motivation to go cold turkey?
 Here you go…smoking irreversibly damages your looks.
 Puffing on a cigarette constricts blood flow which starves our skin of oxygen and causes premature ageing.
 There are more than 4,000 chemicals in tobacco smoke and many of them are damaging to collagen and elastin, which are fibres that give your skin elasticity and suppleness.
 Smoking also depletes our body of vitamins and other nutrients, which impedes the production of collagen in the body, resulting in sagging skin and wrinkles.
 Repetitive pursing of the lips when sucking on a cigarette can also contribute to hollow cheeks, crow’s feet and a wrinkled upper lip.
 Thankfully, there are a number of ways and a lot of support out there for help quitting smoking.